TotalMiner/totalminer.github.io/lua/data-types.md

 A block id of zero (0) defines empty space (no block).

 There is a global enum called `block` which defines the integer value for every block id in the game.
-You can use this enum to specify a block id, rather than having to know/use the actual integer value;
+You can use this enum to specify a block id, rather than having to know/use the actual integer value.

 ```lua
 local x,y,z = get_point() -- the map point of the players foot position